sandro-lex-symphony/snyk-release/docker/README.md

 # Build
 In order to have more flexibility and use different snyk-api-token without having to update jenkins creds, the snyk-api-token is first encrypted using the master key, then the ciphertext of the token is baked into the container image.
 The Master key is then passed in runtime as a parameter, so that snyk-api-token can be decrypted and used during the container execution.
+Note: the master key is a credential var in Jenkins Server.

 Encrypt the secret

-    openssl params
+    cp [my-snyk-token-api-path] snyk-token.txt
+    openssl enc -aes-256-cbc -md sha512 -pbkdf2 -iter 100000 -salt -in snyk-token.txt -out snyk-token -k [SECRET]
     docker build -t snyk-release .